-Activate presets
+Activate or deactivate presets

-When you activate a preset, its contained fixture properties are applied to the fixtures.
-A preset is active when it is selected in the Preset Palette.
-Note that overridden fixture properties always take precedence over active presets.
+A preset is active when it's selected in the Preset Palette.
+When a preset is active, its fixture properties are applied to the fixtures.
+(Note that overridden fixture properties take precedence over active presets.)

-To activate a preset
+Activate a preset